 Today’s teens are so savvy with technology, but I loved seeing that my nephews and niece were not always on their phones.
 On our family’s ride out to the beach, we shared jokes and stories instead of silently scrolling through phones.
 During our meals at the restaurant, we would had conversations about food and movies with no phones.
 I found it so refreshing to experience teenagers demonstrating real etiquette in this world where it seems so many millennials spend every waking hour taking selfies and sharing every.single.moment of their lives on social media.
 Funny that my nephew was on his phone when the above picture was taken, but he was talking to his grandmother so he gets a pass :)

 It saddens me to read about so much bullying among teens or the stories about teen suicide.
 When these issues come up I treat them as an opportunity for real world discussion about depression, substance abuse, etc. These are hard issues but necessary topics to tackle.

-I love teenagers because they are blossoming real people with thoughts, ideas, dreams, goals, passions.
+I love teenagers because they are blossoming real people with thoughts, ideas, dreams, goals, and passions.
 I listen to the way they talk about everything in the world and in their world.
 I find them funny and interesting and doing so make me feel connected to the younger generation.
 I see them as young adults, still learning and growing, not always having the best judgment or sense, but watching them navigate the world brings me joy.